charlesflannery73/assma/INSTALL_centos_8.md

 # selinux
 edit /etc/selinux/config

-set to permissive or if you are game, configure it properly to use selinux
+set to permissive.
+Or if you are game, configure it properly to use selinux
 ````
 SELINUX=permissive
 ````